 You’ll find Grace Bay Beach within the Turks & Caicos Islands.
-Unsurprisingly, these islands are among the more highly rated Caribbean vacation destinations, in large part because of their stunning natural features and the opportunities to have both a luxurious or laid back vacation while visiting the tropical archipelago.
+Unsurprisingly, these islands are among the more highly rated Caribbean vacation destinations, down to their natural beauty, picturesque setting, and opportunity for ultimate luxury.
 The island chain, a British Overseas Territory, is made up of 40 low lying coral islands, with the island of Providenciales (Provo) being the most populated.
-Provo is home to the famous Grace Bay Beach, which is one of the most jaw-droppingly beautiful beaches in the world.
+Provo is home to the famous Grace Bay region and Grace Bay Beach, which is one of the most jaw-droppingly beautiful beaches in the world.

 In this article on the Sandals Blog:

-Described as the “hallmark of the Turks & Caicos islands”, Grace Bay Beach is second to none.
-The Internet and traditional promotions related to the islands of Turks & Caicos often focus in large part on the truly amazing Grace Bay Beach, and for good reason.
+Described as the “hallmark of the Turks & Caicos islands”, Grace Bay Beach is a Bucket List destination.
+Advertisements related to the islands of Turks & Caicos often focus on the truly amazing Grace Bay Beach, and for good reason.
 It is considered one of the most stunning places for a beach holiday.
-For that reason alone, it is definitely worth visiting at least once.
+And it’s definitely worth visiting.

 Did you know?
 The picturesque Grace Bay Beach was named after Grace Jane Hutchings.
 She was the wife of Hugh Houston Hutchings, Commissioner of the Turks and Caicos from 1933-1934.

-Many people who have come to Grace Bay Beach have become frequent visitors, because of the incomparable experience that they repeatedly have during their stay.
+Once you’ve visited Grace Bay Beach, chances are you’ll want to return.
+That’s because Grace Bay Beach offers an incomparable experience.
 Currently, Grace Bay Beach is World Travel Awards’ World’s Leading Beach Destination.
 It also recently made TripAdvisor’s list for best beaches in the world, ranking first in 2018.